Articles of Incorporation

 1 Amendments to the Articles of Incorporation and the dissolution of the HPTLC Association require a qualified majority of 2/3 of the members present.
 The President has the casting vote.

-1 The present Articles of Incorporation have been enacted at the founding Assembly of Members on January, 27 2012.
+1 The revised Articles of Incorporation have been enacted at the Assembly of Members on March 25, 2022.